Skip to main content

 • replayability

-The game's replayability is questioned due to its struggle to define itself amidst a crowded market of MMORPGs, many of which offer more engaging experiences.
-While recent updates have improved its playability and added quality of life features, players still feel it lacks the depth and customization options found in competing titles.
-Overall, it shows potential for increased replayability, but it remains a work in progress.
+The replayability of the game is questioned due to its struggle to define itself amidst a crowded market of MMORPGs, many of which offer more engaging experiences.
+However, recent updates and quality of life improvements have made the game significantly more playable than during its alpha phase, suggesting potential for increased replay value.
+Despite these enhancements, players still feel it lacks the depth and customization options found in competing titles.

 • “Even in the last few months, I was off playing other things.
 The game is a lot more playable with many quality of life fixes and features added, and whilst not amazing performance, it's been much improved recently and is perfectly playable on a mid-range gaming system.”